shuhei/shuhei.github.com/README.md

 yarn start
 ```

 It will build files and start a dev server.
-The build doesn't apply slow optimizations such as AVIF image format.
+The build doesn't apply slow optimizations such as AVIF image format and Open Graph image generation.
 In order to enable the optimizations, use `OPTIMIZE=1` or run `yarn build`.

 ## Deploy